unix-bomber/Powershell/README.md

 ### Program Usage & Setup

-# Assumptions:
+# External Assumptions:
-There's a Linux server configured with SFTP access, and an accoutn with permissions to access required directories
+There's a Linux server configured with SFTP access, and an account with permissions to access required directories

 # Installation:
  1.)
 Ensure WinSCP is installed in its default directory at "C:\Program Files (x86)\WinSCP"